astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designprinciples/acronyms.md

 computer science is being able to guess the acronym of whatever obscure thing you're using [^ref1].

-There are some fundamental ones though, that I think are well-worth talking about in no particular order:
+There are some fundamental ones that I think are well-worth talking about in no particular order:

 **DRY**: Do Not Repeat Yourself.
 This one is self-explanatory,